-We had these cheap black short ones in the old office but didn’t want to do black since we were getting away from the whole iwannajumpoffabridge theme down there.
+We had these cheap black short ones in the old office but didn’t want to do black.

-I was at Goodwill with Rebecca last week and lo and behold found this panel.
+I was at Goodwill with Rebecca last week and lo-and-behold found this panel for $1.50.

 My husband is over six feet tall and looks like a preschooler next to him.

-He was Michael’s caddy at the golf course he worked at all through college here in Chicago.
+He was Michael’s caddy at the golf course he worked at throughout college here in Chicago.

 This picture is a huge conversation piece in our home.